This is a practical implementation guide. For theory and concepts, see:

 The .cjs extension tells Node.js to treat it as CommonJS, even in an ES module project.

-What this configuration does:
+What this configures:

-- Extends conventional commit rules (standard format)
+- Standard conventional commit rules

-- Body line max 100 characters (readable diffs)
+- Body max 100 chars per line

 Step 3: Install Lint-Staged